-- 1. Earn a minimum of 90 quarter hours of graduate credit beyond the master's degree (135 hours if the student enters the program with only a baccalaureate degree) and maintain a 3.00 (B) grade average.
-At least 36 quarter hours of this credit must be in courses open only to graduate students (courses numbered 500 or above) and taken in residence in Greeley.
-No student may count in his or her degree program more than six (6) hours of work in courses numbered in the 300's and/or 400's (courses open to juniors and seniors).17 - Educational Field Experiences courses bearing catalog numbers of 499 or below, EDCI 340, EDCI 341, EDCI 351, and IS or Departmental Frefix 422 or any courses numbered in the 100's and/or 200's (courses open to freshmen and sophomores) may not be taken for graduate credit.
-In addition, a graduate student may not count in his or her degree program more than twelve (12) quarter hours, individually or in combination, of course work numbered in the "X08" series (i.e., 308 and/or 508) and/or the "X13" series (i.e., 313, 413, 513, 613 and 713). - 2.
-Demonstrate competency in two acceptable research tools for the Doctor of Philosophy degree and the Doctor of Arts degree in History.
+1. Earn a minimum of 90 quarter hours of graduate credit beyond the master's degree (96 quarter hours if the student completes 18 hours of dissertation).
+If the student enters the program with only the baccalaureate degree, he/she must earn a minimum of 135 quarter hours of graduate credit (141 guarter hours if the student completes 18 hours of dissertation).
+The student should consult his/her department/school for specific requirements.
+In addition the student must maintain a 3.00 (B) grade average.
+At least 36 guarter hours of this credit must be in courses open only to graduate students (courses numbered 500 or above) and taken in residence in Greeley.
+In addition, a doctoral student may count a maximum of twelve (12) guarter credit hours, individually or in combination, of courses numbered in the 'X02, X13, X08, or X01'' credit category.
+Students and advisors should check on the current policy regarding use of undergraduate courses or the use of doublenumbered courses in graduate programs before registering for such courses.
+The Academic Standards Committee of Graduate Council and Graduate School must approve exceptions.

+2. Demonstrate competency in two acceptable research tools for the Doctor of Philosophy degree and the Doctor of Arts degree in History.
 These research tools include foreign language(s), applied statistics, mathematical statistics, computer information processing, and an acceptable collateral field.
 Demonstrate competency in one foreign language for Doctor of Education degree in English and in English Education.
 Demonstrate competency in one acceptable research tool for the Doctor of Arts degree in Geography.
-(A rnimeographed statement in regard to doctoral research tools is available in the Graduate School Office.) - 3.
-Pass satisfactorily the following examinations in addition to the usual course examinations.
-(No oral examination or dissertation defense will be scheduled during the last two weeks of the quarter.) - a.
+(A mimeographed statement in regard to doctoral research tools is available in the Graduate School Office.)

+3. Pass satisfactorily the following examinations in addition to the usual course examinations.
+(No oral examination or dissertation defense will be scheduled during the last two weeks of the quarter.)

+a.
 Comprehensive written and oral examinations covering course work.
-These examinations will take place after the student has successfully completed at least 48 quarter hours of work beyond the master's of which at least 36 quarter hours must have been completed at UNC with a grade average of at least 3.00 (81 hours if the student enters

-15A student in the Doctor of Arts program in Music should consult with his/her advisor in regard to a variation.
+These examinations will take place after the student has successfully completed at least 48 quarter hours of work beyond the master's, applicable to the program, with a grade average of at least 3.00 (81 hours if the student enters the program with only a baccalaureate degree), received necessary encouragement letters, filed plan of study, and an Oral Comprehensive Committee appointed.
+The supporting area or minor examinations may be taken whenever permission is given by the supporting area or minor department.
+The written examination will be available to all members of the Oral Comprehensive Examination Committee prior to the oral examination and finally shall be filed in the Graduate School Office.
+(The student must obtain from the Graduate School or School or College Office a "Permit To Take Written Comprehensive Examination.")
+The permit is good only for the specific quarter for which it is issued.
+The signed "Permit to Take Written Comprehensive Examination or Otherwise Demonstrate Competency'' must be received in the Graduate School Office no later than 4:00 p.m. on the Friday of the second week of the quarter in which the examination is to be taken

-^{}Unless the student is registered for at least six (6) additional hours of classes taken on campus in Greeley, the student shall not count IS or Departmental Prefix courses 601, 622, 691, 699, 701, 703, or 799 to satisfy the residence requirement or the requirement that at least half of the student's credit must be in courses numbered 500 and above and taken in residence in Greeley.
+12Unless the student is registered for at least six (6) additional hours of classes taken on campus in Greeley, the student shall not count IS or Departmental Prefix courses 601, 622, 691, 699, 701, 797, or 799 to satisfy the residence requirement or the requirement that at least half of the student's credit must be in courses numbered 500 and above and taken in residence in Greeley.